A healthy chicken and broccoli stir fry that’s better than takeout! This easy one-pan recipe is paleo, Whole30, and ready in 25 minutes.

 I’ve been making this Chinese chicken and broccoli recipe for about a year for my family and have just gotten around to sharing it.
 It’s long overdo!

-This chicken and broccoli totally hits the spot and satisfies your Chinese takeout craving without the sugar, soy sauce, cornstarch and MSG.
-My kids actually like this version better than takeout in fact!
+This chicken and broccoli totally satisfies your Chinese takeout craving without the sugar, soy sauce, cornstarch and MSG.
+My kids actually have always said this version is better than takeout in fact!

 I broke up the ingredient list into three categories – the chicken, sauce, and remaining ingredients.